-Aegean Islands – Aegean Sea Islands Guide
+Greek Aegean Islands List – Aegean Sea Islands Guide

-If you’re dreaming of visiting the Greek Islands this summer, you are probably already planning the different stages of your trip.
-When considering island hopping in Greece, it is a good idea to remember that not all the islands are close to each other as you may wish.
+When considering island hopping in Greece, it is a good idea to remember that not all the islands are as close to each other as you may wish.
 So, instead of thinking about what routes and itineraries are better for seeing more islands quickly, it is necessary to understand the location of the Greek Islands first.

-For this reason, this article comes in handy to understand the best island hopping routes in the Aegean Sea, while it also provides a few quick ideas of routes and gives you the best beaches in each of the islands’ clusters.
-Let’s begin by checking which island groups are located in the Aegean.
+For this reason, this article comes in handy for understanding the best island-hopping routes in the Aegean Sea.
+It also provides a few quick ideas of routes and gives you the best beaches in each of the islands’ clusters.

 Which Are The Aegean Greek Islands – Aegean Island Guide